-- A. Pre-defined / tested severity scale (1-5) does NOT exist for each indicator: Use a binary "MPI-like" approach, where indicators are aggregated based on 1) percentage of indicators where a household or area has been identified to have a need and 2) occurrence of "critical" indicators. - B. Severity scale exists for each indicator: WASH (and other cluster) indicators in the JIAF indicator list have defined severity classes ranging from 1-5.
-If these are the only indicators you want to use to determine your PIN, you can instead use the current JIAF aggregation method to obtain the percentage breakdown by severity class.
+B. Pre-defined / tested severity scale (1-5) does NOT exist for each indicator: Use a binary "MPI-like" approach, where indicators are aggregated based on 1) percentage of indicators where a household or area has been identified to have a need and 2) occurrence of "critical" indicators.